 It has happened rarely with my birds as I am fairly consistent with their care.
 I think the change in his cage position might have been what caused his reaction.
 I had swapped Parker and Nyla’s cages just for a change of view and to see if they preferred those positions.
 Nyla liked where she was just fine.
 But I don't think Parker took to his new place in the room.
 While it hasn’t happened since, this might well have been the case.

 Cockatiels are especially vulnerable to these episodes of night frights.
 But it does happen with other species.
 I’ve had this happen a few times with my Greys over the years.
-Cockatiels are ground feeders and in the wild they’ve had to develop some wickedly quick escape routines.
+Cockatiels are ground feeders and, in the wild, they’ve had to develop some wickedly quick escape routines.
 It’s a fairly dangerous thing to feed on the ground due to predators looking for a snack.
 So they have developed whip-fast responses to any potential threat by wildly flapping and flying for a quick escape.
 They travel in flocks and look out for each other and are all sentries for the entire flock’s welfare.
 If one perceives a threat, the entire flock will escape the area in a flash by flying out rapidly.

 Parrots are prey animals and use these instincts to escape any perceived threat.
 However a bird in a cage and covered cannot escape.
 If she flies up, she’s going to hit the ceiling of the cage.
 These episodes aren’t fun and can be potentially dangerous.

 I was fostering a beautiful African Grey named Byron for a while until he found his new family.
 One night the same thing occurred with Byron thrashing around his cage floor clearly upset.
 While this was a problem, the other issue I had to cope with was that he caused a chain reaction with the rest of my flock.
-Not only was Byron crashing around his cage, Our birds responded to the noise and began doing the same thing.
+Not only was Byron crashing around his cage, but our birds also responded to the noise and began doing the same thing.
 They took his cue to follow his lead.
 I was snapping on lights and whipping covers up as fast as I could to stop the thrashing.
 It subsided of course the minute they saw me and knew everything was okay.
 They calmed and quieted down and all was well with the world after I took a minute or two with each one to comfort them.
 They slept soundly for the rest of the night.

 I have found something that helps prevent this and that is running an air purifier at night.
 The sound of the "white noise" of the fan seems to keep them calm and masks any outdoor noise that may disturb them.